pierrick-marie/pierrick-marie/README.md

 - 👋 Hi, I’m @pierrick-marie
-- 👀 I’m interested in blockchain, docker, rust, kotlin, java, open source projects
+- 👀 I’m interested in blockchain, docker, rust, kotlin, SpringBoot and open source projects
-- 🌱 I’m currently learning rust and blockchain
+- 🌱 I’m currently learning rust and SpringBoot
-- 💞️ I’m looking to collaborate on open source projects preferably about blockchain
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me: mail@pierrickmarie.info & https://pierrick-marie.github.io/
+- 📫 How to reach me: contact at pierrickmarie.info & https://pierrick-marie.github.io

 <!---
 pierrick-marie/pierrick-marie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.